ExcelliumSA/AppSecToolkit/README.md

 # What?

-This project create a archive with a colleciton of free and open source tools that are needed for different kinds of assessmement.
+This project create a archive with a collection of free and open source tools that are needed for different kinds of assessmement.

 # Why?

 The objective is faciliate the provisioning of an assessment environement by a client when usage of client workstation is required.

-So the client will download the archive on the provisioned machine and then we have all the need tools to work in non-Internet connected mode.
+So, the client will download the archive on the provisioned machine and then the AppSec team have all the needed tools to work in non-Internet connected mode.

 # Where?

-The toolkit is targered to be used on a Windows station (most common client suitable case).
+The toolkit is targeted to be used on **Windows** station only (most common client case).

 # How?

-The toolkit arhive is created via this [PowerShell script](Build-Toolkit.ps1) in which each tool is added via its dedicated function `Add-xxx`.
+The toolkit archive is created via this [PowerShell script](Build-Toolkit.ps1) in which, each tool, is added via its dedicated function named `Add-xxx`.

-The script is developed using [Visual Studio Code](https://code.visualstudio.com/) and a pre-configured workspace file is provided in order to project into it.
+The script is developed using [Visual Studio Code](https://code.visualstudio.com/) and a [pre-configured workspace file](workspace.code-workspace) is provided in order to project into it.

 # Next steps?